 In late June 2020 the Faroe Islands opened up for travellers from a wide range of countries in Europe.
 Since then the islands have been opened up for other countries alike.

 You are welcome to visit Faroe Islands as long as you are not from a banned country.
 Once you arrive at the airport, you will take a covid-19 test.
+You will find further information about travel to the Faroe Islands during the Covid-19 pandemic on the government's official coronavirus website.

 You are advised to immediately home quarantine until you have received the covid-19 test result.
 The test is always made upon arrival.
 When the test result is ready, you can go out exploring the uncrowded nature.
 The test result will be ready within hours and you will get the result by email and text message.